The Influence of Muons, Pions, and Trapped Neutrinos on Neutron Star Mergers: Simulation Results

 We now analyze the muons, muon-type (anti)neutrinos, and electron type (anti)neutrinos (Figure \ref{fig:slices_muons}).
 We can see that the muon fraction initially does not appreciably change from the initial value, $Y_\mu=0.01$, we had fixed to a representative value \cite{loffredo:2023}.
 During and after merger, $Y_\mu$ increases to between $Y_\mu \sim 0.027-0.045$ from higher muon chemical potentials in this hotter and denser environment.
 Note, this is similar to the results from \cite{gieg:2024}, whose `5 neutrino species' cases find significant muons only inside the high density remnant core.

 In the middle row of Figure \ref{fig:slices_muons}, we show the difference between $Y_{\nu_\mu}$ and $Y_{\bar{\nu}_\mu}$.
 In the left panel, between both density contours, one sees a slight preference towards $\bar{\nu}_\mu$.
 With maximum values of $|Y_{\nu_\mu}| \lesssim 3\times 10^{-3}$, these effects are minor enough to be dynamically unimportant.
-The surface of the stars features small amounts of $\bar{\nu}_\mu$, which may, however, be contaminated by artificial heating at the surface, due to our numerical scheme not being well-balanced.
+The surface of the stars features small amounts of $\bar{\nu}_\mu$, which may, however, be contaminated by artificial heating at the surface, due to our numerical scheme not being well-balanced---unable to maintain hydrostatic equilibrium in the stellar atmosphere to machine precision \citep{kappeli:2016,gaburro:2021}.
 In the middle row, middle column, we observe the production of $Y_{\nu_\mu}$ at the hot merger interface.
 The middle row, right column displays a much more prominent `anti neutrino ring'.
 This feature very closely tracks the high temperature ring in the remnant.
 Since the center of the remnant is relatively cooler (see Figure \ref{fig:temperature}), the production of $\bar{\nu}_\mu$ is less prominent.

 In the lower row of Figure \ref{fig:slices_muons}, we show the difference between $Y_{\nu_e}$ and $Y_{\bar{\nu}_e}$.
 The nearly isolated neutron stars show negligible $\nu_e$ contributions.
 At contact, there is slight electron type neutrino production along the linear, diagonal, high temperature element.
 In the right column, we see higher $\nu_e$ concentrations in the center of the remnant.
 Note, for all three $\nu_e$ plots, the $\nu_e$ fractions track the $\mu^-$ fractions rather closely.
 This is a product of the muons decaying into $\bar{\nu}_e$ in Equation (\ref{eq:mu_decay}).
 Overall, our results are consistent with previous works \cite{loffredo:2023,perego:2019}.